Complete poker terminology: all poker terms

 Royal-flush – it is the strongest poker combination.
 It's basically the highest suited straight.
 An example: A♦K♦Q♦J♦T♦.

 Runner-runner draw – it is a situation in the hand when the appropriate cards should come on the turn and on the river in order to make a combination.
-For example: you have А♥К♥, the flop is Т♥8♣2♣.
+For example, you have А♥К♥, the flop is Т♥8♣2♣.
 In order to make a flush the two hearts should appear on the turn or on the river.
 Then you make a runner-runner flush.
 If you have 9-6 and the flop is 7-5-X, then 10 should come on the turn and 8 should appear on the river and then you will have a straight.
-In this case you have the runner-runner straight.
+In this case, you have the runner-runner straight.

-Runner-up – it is a player who took the second place in the tournament.
+Runner-up – it is a player who took second place in the tournament.
 He is also called a silver medalist of the event.

-Rush poker – see “Zoom poker”.
-The Rush is played in a Full Tilt poker-room and it is an analogue of Zoom at PokerStars.
+Rush poker – see "Zoom".
+The Rush was played on Full Tilt (closed now) and it is an analogue of Zoom by PokerStars.

 Semi-Bluff – it is a bet or raise with the aim to knock the opponent out of the pot.
-But it can happen only in the situation where you will still have the chances of winning if the opponent doesn’t fold his cards.
+But it can happen only in the situation where you will still have the chance of winning if the opponent doesn’t fold his cards.

 Shark – it is a good and strong player.